-- 10. Refer to Circular 41 of 2012 Prescribed format for the Statement of Comprehensive Income (and disclosures requirement in respect of PMSA (Annexure A)), issued by CMS, for the prescribed format of the statement of comprehensive income. - 11.
-Circular 56 of 2015 Accounting for accredited managed care services based on comments received from industry, stated that CMS has reviewed the classification of managed care services (as defined in the Act) and concluded that all accredit able managed care services (as specified in Circular 13 of 2014) should be included as part of healthcare expenditure as they directly impact on the delivery of cost-effective and appropriate (evidence-based medicine) healthcare benefits to beneficiaries of medical schemes. - 12.
-The change in the treatment of accredited managed care services per Circular 56 of 2015 results in these fees being included as part of relevant healthcare expenditure, updating the disclosure set out in Circular 41 of 2012.
+Previous Circulars issued by CMS relating to the Statement of Comprehensive Income are referenced below (par 12 to 14):

+12. Circular 56 of 2015 - Accounting for accredited managed care services based on comments received from industry, stated that CMS has reviewed the classification of managed care services (as defined in the Act) and concluded that all accredited managed care services (as specified in Circular 13 of 2014) should be included as part of healthcare expenditure as they directly impact on the delivery of cost-effective and appropriate (evidence-based medicine) healthcare benefits to beneficiaries of medical schemes.
+Healthcare expenditure will form part of fulfilment cash flow to determine the insurance liability.

-- The prescribed format of the statement of comprehensive income was updated in Circular 46 of 2020 (Annexure A) to reflect the reclassification of accredited managed care as required by Circular 56 of 2015 and the disclosure changes brought forth by IFRS 9 (the disclosure requirements for IFRS 9 are included in IFRS 7). - 14.
-Medical schemes should still consider IAS 1 in preparing a statement of comprehensive income.
+- 13. The change in the treatment of accredited managed care services per Circular 56 of 2015 results in these fees being included as part of relevant healthcare expenditure, updating the disclosure set out in Circular 41 of 2012.
+Healthcare expenditure will form part of fulfilment cash flow to determine the insurance liability. - 14.
+The prescribed format of the statement of comprehensive income was updated in Circular 46 of 2020 (Annexure A) to reflect the reclassification of accredited managed care as required by Circular 56 of 2015 and the disclosure changes brought forth by IFRS 9 (the disclosure requirements for IFRS 9 are included in IFRS 7). - 15.
+Medical schemes should consider IAS 1 and IFRS 17 in preparing a statement of comprehensive income.